 mind if and when you're issue comes before the House of Representatives for

-responsive to your needs.
-Again I thank you for writing me about this issue
+to your needs.
+Again I thank you for writing me about this issue which is of

 I wonder if there is much difference between that letter and the one you